More Than Just

 Post a Job or Internship for Students & Alumni

-If you are an employer who is looking to hire students or alumni for full-time professional positions, part-time professional positions, or paid internships, please utilize our Job Board.
+If you are an employer who is looking to hire students or alumni for full-time professional positions, part-time professional positions, or paid internships, please utilize Handshake, our online platform that Job Board.
+Handshake is an online system used by colleges throughout the country.
+Once you’ve created account you can easily manage your own jobs and partner institutions.
+If you need assistance, Handshake’s help center has a number of additional resources.

 Part-time Jobs for Full-time Students